LinkWellNodes/Documentation/docs/knowledgebase/faq/Chainlink-Users.md

 Have a question?
 Please feel free to join our [Discord](https://discord.com/invite/Xs6SjqVPUA) server for immediate assistance!
 :::

-## Direct Request Jobs
+## Custom Data Feeds

 ### What is a Direct Request job?

+Direct Requests - also known as Basic Requests, are the technology underpinning Chainlink's [Any API](https://docs.chain.link/any-api/introduction) functionality.

-Please see our [Direct Request knowledgebase article](/knowledgebase/Direct-Request-Guide) for more information on how direct requests work, and how to get started.
+Please see our [Direct Request knowledgebase article](/knowledgebase/Direct-Request-Guide) for more information on how direct requests work, and how to get started initiating a request yourself.

 ### My request transaction won't send